 MITnet.
-MIT's network infrastructure in the Cambridge/Boston area is made up of 7,300 miles (11,748 km) of fiber, 6,100 wireless access points, and 4,000 switches that provide on-campus wired connectivity.
-The Institute also owns and operates the MIT Regional Optical Network-a 2,500-mile (4,023-km) optical ring connecting researchers in Boston, New York City, and about 10 other locations.
-MIT's 100-gigabit connection to Internet2 links the Institute to the Energy Sciences Network, which in turn provides access to the CERN Large Hadron Collider.
-In addition, MIT has 10-gigabit dedicated connections to Amazon, Comcast, and VMware.
+MIT's network infrastructure in the Cambridge/Boston area is made up of more than 7.500 miles (12.070 km) of fiber. over 6.900 wireless access points, and 4,000 switches that provide on-campus wired connectivity.
+The MIT Kendall Wi-Fi network covers approximately 1.000.000 square feet (92,903 m) of outdoor space in the Kendall Square area and surrounding neighborhoods.
+The MIT Regional Optical Network-a 2,500-mile (4,203-km) optical ring-connects the MIT network to New York City and about 10 other locations, including the Massachusetts Green High Performance Computing Center, MIT's 100-gigabit backbone supports connections to Internet2 and the Energy Sciences Network, which in turn provides access to the CERN Large Hadron Collider.
+In addition, MIT has 10-gigabit dedicated connections to Amazon, Comcast, and Apple, as well as dual redundant 10-gigabit links to the commodity internet.

 Mobility.
 MIT is a fully wireless campus.
 The MIT Mobile App connects the community to the people directory; the campus map; information about shuttles, dining, and events; and more.
 Cloud-based infrastructure and services.
-Over 85% of MIT's managed servers have been transitioned to a Cloud environment.
-In addition, the MIT community has access to several enterprise Cloud applications, including CrashPlan, Dropbox, Duo Security, and LastPass.
+Information Systems and Technology (IS&T) provides managed servers to the MIT community through a hybrid cloud computing environment.
+In addition, the community has access to several enterprise cloud applications, including CrashPlan, Dropbox, Duo Security, and LastPass.

 Athena and Kerberos.
-Athena is MIT's main academic computing environment, which powers computing clusters (labs), private workstations, remote access servers, and personal machines throughout campus.
+Athena is MIT's academic computing environment, which powers computing clusters (labs) with a mix of Linux and macOS workstations, private workstations, remote access servers, and personal machines throughout campus.
 Kerberos was originally developed at MIT to secure network services on Athena, and is now a widely adopted protocol for network authentication.